There is a lot of hype and mythology out there about SEO, but what does it all mean?

 Good SEO should be closely integrated with long-term discussions about your business and can help you launch into new marketplaces.

-Most black hat SEOs are very open about being black hat – there is a whole underground black hat SEO community where sharing link building tactics and search engine loopholes is common practice.
+Most black hat SEOs are very open about being black hat – there is a whole underground black hat SEO community where sharing link building tactics and search engine loopholes are common practice.

 For black hats, experimentation and testing are central SEO tenets and they are much more likely to take risks with search engine rankings in the hope of making a profit.